Last updated: December 31, 2019

 How PHPTemplate Works

-phptemplate.engine which is responsible for parsing the PHP variables in various template files.
-The
+phptemplate.engine which was responsible for parsing the PHP variables in various template files.

 hook_theme().
-Together, those two hooks call the necessary files such as CSS and JS as well as register the theme's functions and templates that are used in the theme.
+Together, those two hooks called the necessary files such as CSS and JS as well as registered the theme's functions and templates that were used in the theme.

-The only file necessary for the theme engine to work is the
+The only file necessary for the theme engine to work was the

-page.tpl.php file.
-Some themes use only the basic version of this file, while others employ a wide variety of additional template files that style specific content or screen space.
+Some themes used only the basic version of this file, while others employed a wide variety of additional template files that style specific content or screen space.

 - Smarty: like PHPTemplate, Smarty facilitates the separation of presentation from application logic but uses a much simpler syntax and compiles copies of the templates as PHP scripts.
 This allows developers to have the benefits of both the template tag system and the speed of PHP.

 - PHPTal: another engine that uses a much simpler syntax and moves the presentation into the (X)HTML attributes rather than using tags.